End-to-End Page-Level Assessment of Handwritten Text Recognition: CER, WER and NSFD Based on Bipartite Graphs and the Hungarian Algorithm

 When multiple instances of some word exist in $X$ and/or in $Y$, as in the examples of \ref{ex:4}, the HA is free to pair any matching instances, as long as the values of $\mathrm{d_h(X,Y)}$ are the same.
 In other words, there may be multiple alignments which provide the same optimal result for Eq\,\eqref{eq:hungCER} and the HA has no means to decide which one would be more consistent with the positions of these words in the RO of the compared texts.

 This is discussed in detail in \ref{ex:5} for one of the examples of \ref{ex:4}.
 Because of unlucky tie breaks, the NSFD between two example sentences $X$ and $Z$ which are almost in the same RO is $\rho(X,Z)\!=\!13.3\%$.
-However, if ties are broken more favorably (and in a more natural way), the resulting NSFD is $\rho(X,Z)=1/\lfloor14^2/2\rfloor = 1.0\%$, which much better reflects the very minor RO discrepancy between $X$ and $Z$.
+However, if ties are broken more favourably (and in a more natural way), the resulting NSFD is $\rho(X,Z)=1/\lfloor14^2/2\rfloor = 1.0\%$, which much better reflects the very minor RO discrepancy between $X$ and $Z$.

-To avoid this kind of ties, we propose to regularize the HA cost with a term which measures the contribution of each pairing to increase the NSFD.
-That is, we propose changing Eq.\,\eqref{eq:hungCER} into:
+To avoid this kind of ties, we propose to regularise the HA cost with a term which measures the contribution of each pairing to increase the NSFD.
+That is, we propose changing Eq.\,\eqref{eq:hungCER} into:\\[-0.5em]